- Visit Gir National Park - the only place in the world to see Asiatic lions

 After exploring Gujarat, cross the border into the northeast state of Rajasthan.
 From here explore the remote region surrounding Bera, one of the best places to see leopard, who make their homes in the caves of the Aravalli hills.
 Phalodi, near Jodhpur, brings the wildlife experience to a close with the spectacular show of the migratory demoiselle cranes.

-Engage in cultural experiences, visiting the famous blue city of Jodhpur and villages, home to the Rabari tribes.
+The experience offered on this group tour is not solely about the wildlife.
+Visit the famous blue city of Jodhpur and meet the Rabari tribe who live in the surrounding villages.
 Learn about the Maldharis of Gujarat and the Rabaris of Rajasthan who have lived for many years amongst the predators of lion and leopard respectively.

 WHY TRAVEL WITH KARTIKEYA SINGH?